NFL star running back Le'Veon Bell at Michigan State (Photo via New York Times)

 There's clearly a negative connotation associated with redshirting in college athletics.
 When the option is brought up, student-athletes often get depressed because they won't contribute right away on the field.

 However, redshirting just means a player needs more time to develop in order to compete at the highest level.
-Did you know Pittsburgh Steelers Pro Bowl running back Le’Veon Bell and Seattle Seahawks Super Bowl-winning quarterback Russell Wilson both redshirted?
+Did you know New York Jets running back, three-time Pro Bowler Le’Veon Bell and Seattle Seahawks Super Bowl-winning quarterback Russell Wilson both redshirted?
 These men are two of the most dynamic players in the NFL, but they had to wait their turn in college before they rose to stardom.

 I think it is safe to say having a year to develop isn't so bad after all.